maxrodkin/bitcoin-prices-app/README.md

 docker push maxi4/bitcoin-prices-app
 ```

-## Install minikube k8s cluster as a minimal MVP
+## Install minikube k8s cluster as a minimal MVP and use the kl alias to reach it

 ```
 sudo install minikube-linux-amd64 /usr/local/bin/minikube